III. D. Evaluation Team

 a) Conflict of interest due to past engagement

-IEU will not assign consultants to the evaluation of projects or programmes in which they have had prior involvement in the design, implementation, decision-making or financing stages.
+Consultants should not be assigned to the evaluation of projects or programmes in which they have had prior involvement in the design, implementation, decision-making or financing stages.
 Typical examples of prior involvement include the inception, formulation, appraisal, supervision, support mission, or any other design or support activity for projects, programmes, corporate processes or policies to be examined by the evaluation.

 b) Conflict of interest due to potential future involvement

-IEU also applies a ceiling to the percentage of work that a consultant can perform for UNODC.
-In general, IEU will not recruit consultants with an UNODC work history that exceeds 25 per cent of their total work history.
+There is a ceiling to the percentage of work that a consultant can perform for UNODC.
+In general, consultants with an UNODC work history that exceeds 25 per cent of their total work history will not be recruited.
 In addition, when consultants are recruited through a firm (reimbursable loan), a ceiling of 35 per cent of the overall total work history will be applied to the firm or institution in question.
 Further restrictions apply according to the task to be performed and are explained below.

 Work history refers to professional experience, including consultancies, employment by UNODC as a staff member, as temporary staff or the equivalent.